EBZebra/docs/edge/source/guide/configreference.md

 	<LogUser value="1"/>

 ### LogMemory
-Enables or Disables the logging of memory usage in the system.

-> Note: Not applicable to the Enterprise Tablet.
+Controls the logging of memory usage in the system.
+Supports Android, WM/CE; does not apply to the Enterprise Tablet.

 **Possible Values**